-Twenty-five years since the passage of the Energy Policy Act, HEPG continues to serve as the key incubator of concepts that have shaped many aspects of the North American electricity market.
+For 30 years since the passage of the Energy Policy Act, HEPG has served as the key incubator of concepts that have shaped many aspects of the North American electricity market.

 At HEPG plenary sessions, regulators, policy-makers, and industry leaders test ideas, hear comprehensive analysis of challenges, and address the consequences of different approaches to address them.